People usually associate strong-smelling breath with poor dental hygiene or a recent meal. However, it may reveal much more than that.

-Acetone is a type of ketone, and it is the same fruity-smelling substance used in nail polish remover.
+Acetone is a type of ketone, and it is the same fruity-smelling substance found in some nail polish removers.

 If the breath of a person with diabetes smells of acetone, this suggests that there are high levels of ketones in their blood.
 As the ketones build up, they increase the acidity of the blood.
 This can be toxic.

-When the body breaks down fatty acids for energy, the process is called ketosis.
-As this happens, the liver releases ketones, including acetone, as a byproduct.
+Ketosis is when the body breaks down fatty acids for energy.
+As this happens, the liver releases ketones, including acetone, as byproducts.

-It is not usually harmful for the body to burn fat, as long as the levels of ketones in the blood do not become too high.
+It is not usually harmful for the body to burn fat as long as the ketone levels in the blood do not become too high.

 If a person’s breath smells very fruity or strongly of acetone, it can indicate DKA.
 Other symptoms of DKA include:

 - passing urine more often than usual

 - high blood sugar levels

 If symptoms progress without treatment, the person may lose consciousness and experience a coma.
 Without medical intervention, organ damage can occur.
 The effects can be life threatening.

 The American Diabetes Association (ADA) advises people to not exercise if they have signs of DKA and to seek medical assistance immediately.